slickaminrumpa/mandrill-mock/README.md

 # mandrill-mock

-mocks endpoint `/messages/send-raw.json` of mandrill api.
+mocks endpoints `/messages/send.json` and `/messages/send-raw.json` of mandrill api.

 delivers messages to mailhog for inspection.